 When you first launch the app, you'll be prompted to create an account, so sign up with an email address or your Facebook login to begin.
 From there, you'll have the option to create something from scratch or select from one of Canva's thousands of ready-to-edit templates, listed across multiple categories, including:

 - Blogging & eBooks

 You can use the search box to find a specific template — my search for "Wedding Invitation" resulted in plenty of viable options, though Canva's drag-and-drop functionality is interchangeable, so feel free to search for something else.

 Once you've found the right template for your design, you can edit or add additional elements by tapping the + button.
-Individual elements are sorted by layers which are stacked upon one another.
-You can adjust the order and transparency by selecting an element and tapping the ellipsis menu button, reposition by dragging with your finger, and resize by dragging from one of the corner points.
+Layers, which stack upon one another, sort the individual components.
+You can adjust the order and transparency by selecting an element and tapping the ellipsis menu button; Reposition by dragging with your finger, and resize by dragging from one of the corner points.